Demonetization And The Fight Against Fake Currency & Black Money

-- We are less plastic and more of cash based economy (up to 97%) which adds to the challenge
+- We are less plastic and more of a cash based economy (up to 97%) which adds to the challenge.

-- Despite fantabulous response during 'Jan Dhan Yojna' (an initiative allowing the rural sector especially the poor, take advantage of banking system), a high percentage of villages still remain from coverage of banking sector or are with minimalistic coverage
+- Despite fantabulous response during 'Jan Dhan Yojna' (an initiative allowing the rural sector especially the poor, take advantage of the banking system), a high percentage of villages still remain away from coverage of banking sector or are with minimalistic coverage.

 - From bank's perspective they not only lack proper arrangements to handle such a massive scale transition but there's also manpower crunch and logistic issues

-- The new notes are 26% smaller in dimension and hence some 2,00,000 atms across the country needs to be reconfigured both at the site and at backend to equip them to dispense the higher the new notes.
+- The new notes are 26% smaller in dimension and hence some 200,000 atms across the country need to be reconfigured both at the site and at backend to equip them to dispense the newly introduced currency.
 The exercise may take anything between 2-3 weeks.
 Though some banks especially public sector have already expedited the process and started dispensing the new notes

 So if we consider the above basics, from an effective change management perspective one can easily conclude that not all aspects were thoroughly considered.
-But on the flip side, could this post mortem that we are doing now was practically feasible when it was all a hush-hush affair, ofcourse not.
 While the deposit/exchange window would last till 30th Dec 2016 but one cannot expect much of a change in the current situation at the banks unless contingency measures are expedited.
 Cases of violence are still controlled however some disturbing reports of casualties due to unaccounted factors are being reported.
 Loss of even a single life whether or not it is directly related to the current state of affairs must be taken in cognizance by the government, they just can't brush it under the carpet.
-A lot of politicians, intelligentsia, think tanks and media houses are also indirectly instigating people with inflammatory remarks, hence people should exercise restraint and not take these as precedence for any sort of wrong doings.
+A lot of politicians, intelligentsia, think tanks and media houses are also indirectly instigating people with inflammatory remarks, it's essential people exercise restraint and not invite more trouble.

-Well thought out move yes but well planned, may be not!
+Well thought out move perhaps but well planned, definately not!
 It would have been great if our politicians whether ruling or opposition and their cadre would have come out on the street and supported the cause instead of taking credits or indulging in mud-slinging!!

-Once all atm machines are configured things would ease out.
+Once all atm machines are configured things would ease out a bit.
 Need of the hour is for people to maintain calm, exercise restraint and support the initiative, foot-falls if any should be highlighted too.
 Avoid visiting banks and atms unless its really urgent thereby helping the needy ones.
 While in queues cooperate and make way for senior citizens and specially abled folks and the needy ones!